Moving to Samana, the Dominican Republic

 If you are thinking about moving to Samana, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Samana, Dominican Republic can vary greatly depending on the location and type of property.
 For instance, a luxury villa in a prime location can cost significantly more than a modest apartment in a less popular area.
 However, on average, you can expect to pay a moderate amount for a decent property in Samana.
-It's also worth noting that property prices can fluctuate due to factors such as market trends and the overall state of the economy," remarked one expat who made the move to Samana.
+It's also worth noting that property prices can fluctuate due to factors such as market trends and the overall state of the economy," remarked one expat in Samana, the Dominican Republic.

 Should I buy or rent a home in Samana?